khushi4243/ME-Khushi-Chatbot/README.md

 - **Add Chat History**: Allow users to view and interact with past conversations.
 - **Deploy to Cloud Platforms**: Host the app on platforms like AWS or Heroku for broader accessibility.
 - **User Authentication**: Implement login functionality for personalized experiences.

-## 🤝 Contributing

-Contributions are welcome!
-Please open an issue or submit a pull request for any enhancements, bug fixes, or suggestions.

 ## 📄 License